England face Germany in Euro 2020 blockbuster after France make shock exit - RFI

 - 'Loser goes home' -

-Asked if perhaps his Euro 96 pain would give his players extra motivation to win it for him, Southgate said: "Good grief, no. I don't think we'll be relying on that!#photo1
+Asked if perhaps his Euro 96 pain would give his players extra motivation to win it for him, Southgate said: "Good grief, no. I don't think we'll be relying on that!

 "So, no, this is about them.
 This is about them having a chance to achieve something, and certainly not for me to take any shine off of that."